infoatgodreams/GoDreams-Repository/L&D/Cohort Based Courses.md

 ## Format for CBCs
 - What to teach?
 (Topic) + Whom to teach?
 (Audience) + What pressing problem(s) does your audience have that the course can help address
 - Whats the ideal length of  CBC? are they better in shorter formats with narrower learning outcomes?
+	- Are students differentiated based on an entrance test?
+Are group homogenously created based on skill level etc or heterogenous?
+-